lit/rfcs/rfcs/0001-rfc-process.md

 ### Updates and Amendments

-After being accepted RFCs are intended to mostly stay unchanged.
+After being accepted and moved to the `Active` stage, RFCs are intended to stay _mostly_ unchanged.
+The *design* review and feedback will have taken place in the RFC PR review.

-Major changes proposed to an RFC must be done in a new RFC.
-If a new RFC deprecates a previous RFC, it must mark the previous RFC as deprecated with a link to the new RFC.
-Otherwise the new RFC should update the previous RFC with a link and callouts to the new RFCs in relevant places.
+However, it's often the case that designs must be chenged due to implementation feedback.
+In this case `Active` RFCs can be updated via additional PRs.
+Implementation PRs should note when they diverge from an RFC and create a parallel RFP update PR.

 Small changes to RFCs can be made to:

 * Add clarifications
 * Update metadata and other non-design text (examples, documentation)
-* Minor changes to implementation, possibly based on implementor feedback
+* Changes to implementation, possibly based on implementor feedback

+_Major_ changes proposed to an RFC, such as an alternative to the feature or very different public API and behavior should be done in a new RFC.
+If a new RFC deprecates a previous RFC, it must mark the previous RFC as deprecated with a link to the new RFC.
+Otherwise the new RFC should update the previous RFC with a link and callouts to the new RFCs in relevant places.

 ### Implementation